Signs and symptoms depend on where the tumor is.

 As the number of myeloma cells increases, fewer red blood cells, white blood cells, and platelets are made.
 The myeloma cells also damage and weaken the bone.

-Sometimes multiple myeloma does not cause any symptoms and is found when a blood or urine test is done for another condition.
-The following symptoms may be caused by multiple myeloma or other conditions.
-Check with your doctor if you have any of the following problems:
+Sometimes multiple myeloma does not cause any signs or symptoms.
+It may be found when a blood or urine test is done for another condition.
+Signs and symptoms may be caused by multiple myeloma or other conditions.
+Check with your doctor if you have any of the following:

 - Bone pain, especially in the back or ribs.